You are here

 F. GOVERNMENT AND AUTHORITY OF ACADEMIC DEPARTMENTS AND EQUIVALENT ENTITIES

-A proposed amendment to this Constitution may be initiated by five members of the Council or twenty-five members of the Faculty, and will be submitted in writing to the Council for presentation at one meeting and for vote at the next meeting of the Council.
+A Proposed amendments to this Constitution may be initiated by any CAS standing committee, by the Executive Committee of the Faculty Council, by five members of the Council, or by twenty-five members of the Faculty, and will be submitted in writing to the Council for presentation at one meeting and for vote at the next meeting of the Council.
 If the Council approves the proposed amendment, ballots will be mailed to the Faculty of the College.
 Should the Council fail to approve the amendment, a petition signed subsequently by fifty members of the Faculty shall mandate the Council to distribute ballots to the Faculty for vote.
 An affirmative two-thirds vote of the ballots returned within one week will be necessary to pass the amendment.
 The amendment becomes effective when endorsed by the University Faculty Senate.

 H. ADDITIONS, DELETIONS, AND/OR MODIFICATIONS OF BYLAWS TO THE CONSTITUTION